DigitalPublishingToolkit/TOD15-Online-Courtship/md/book.md

 also flowing sites of information that present new practices and modes of existence for couples.
 Today online dating is a 100 million US\$ industry operating worldwide, answering both general and niche demand for singles.
-Match.com’s own statistics estimate that about 10 percent of all paying users find a partner within a year.[^3_Akser_OldandNewMethodsforOnlineResearch-rev_2] Deborah Chambers states ‘the fluidity and choice apparently offered by online dating fits in neatly with today’s ethos of elective intimacy’.[^3_Akser_OldandNewMethodsforOnlineResearch-rev_3]
+Match.com's own statistics estimate that about 10 percent of all paying users find a partner within a year.[^3_Akser_OldandNewMethodsforOnlineResearch-rev_2] Deborah Chambers states 'the fluidity and choice apparently offered by online dating fits in neatly with today's ethos of elective intimacy'.[^3_Akser_OldandNewMethodsforOnlineResearch-rev_3]

 What is done through online dating is a reflexive and self-engaged impression management.
 Singles using online dating services are project-managing the outcomes of their mediated romantic encounters.
 Dysfunctional behavior such as stalking is also encountered in this space.
-Teenagers and young people are now: ‘reconfiguring their notions of privacy and publicity and their concepts of personal and intimate’.[^3_Akser_OldandNewMethodsforOnlineResearch-rev_4] Chambers is surprised how conventional intimacy remains the same in new media.
+Teenagers and young people are now: 'reconfiguring their notions of privacy and publicity and their concepts of personal and intimate'.[^3_Akser_OldandNewMethodsforOnlineResearch-rev_4] Chambers is surprised how conventional intimacy remains the same in new media.
 She states how the alienating pressures of work life are countered by online dating that allows people to relive romance in the most traditional way.[^3_Akser_OldandNewMethodsforOnlineResearch-rev_5]